The legal bits

 If your chosen ceremony venue is outside your district(s) of residence, you should first contact the register office for that venue to check availability of dates.

-Once you have given notice there is a waiting period of 28 consecutive days before the ceremony can take place (during which time your notices will be publicly displayed at the Nottingham register office).
+Once you have given notice there is a waiting period of 28 consecutive days before the ceremony can take place (during which time your notices will be publicly displayed at The Nottinghamshire register office Worksop).

 There is a statutory fee to give notice.
 This is not a deposit on your ceremony.